jjohnson5253/ski-reservation-bot/README.md

-### Created by Jake Johnson and Preston Windfeldt
-Special thanks to Anthony Cudzinovica and Alex Hirst
+## :warning: Note
+This project is out of data.
+However, it can be used as a starting point for a web scraping app.

-## Description
+## :skier: Description

-Software for automatically reserving Ikon mountain reservations when they become available.
-This uses python3, mysql, and selenium.
+We were tired of waiting for reservations to open up so we made this software for automatically reserving Ikon mountain reservations when they become available.
+This project uses python3, and selenium.

-## Usage
+## :fire: Usage

-- Input reservations you want in the text file datesToReserve.txt
+- Input reservations you want in the text file datesToReserve.txt, delimited by commas
-  - format: [month],[day],[year],[mountain],[email]
+  - format: `[month],[day],[year],[mountain],[email]`
-  - ie: 3,7,2021,Arapahoe Basin,billybob<span>@</span>gmail.com
+  - ie: `3,7,2021,Arapahoe Basin,billybob@gmail.com`
-  - if you input the same reservation but with a different mountain, the script will reserve first one that opens up
+  	- note: if you input the same date but with a different mountain, the script will reserve first one that opens up
-  - You can add different emails to datesToReserve.txt but you must run the script with the email account you want to get the reservation on.
-Adding different emails is just for the convenience of being able to run the script simultaneously for different accounts
-- Make sure the mountain name you input is the exact name used on Ikon site
+- Make sure the mountain name you input is the exact name used on Ikon site :mountain_snow:
 - Run src/main.py [email] [password] from top directory of project with python3
   - `$py src/main.py [email] [password]`
-- You can turn off headless mode to watch scraper click through site
+- You can turn off headless mode to watch scraper click through site :eyes:
   - set HEADLESS to 0 in top of main.py
   - note you might not be able to if you are running on an external server

-## Installation
+## :computer: Installation

 #### Windows (roughly same for Mac)
 - install python3